 The island is part of the West Indies nation of St. Vincent & the Grenadines.
 It is about 100 miles west of Barbados.
 Fly to St. Lucia or Barbados (in high and mid-season) and then take a charter flight to Mustique.
 Flight times are 25 minutes from St. Lucia and 30 minutes from Barbados.
 Several new flight routes on Caribbean Air, Air Canada, and American Airlines to the new international airport in St. Vincent bring even more access to the region.
 To preserve the serenity of Mustique, private jets are not permitted to land on the island.
 Instead, it’s recommended to land on Canouan or St. Vincent and then take a charter flight to the island, which is about an 8-minute flight.
 You will be greeted by a staff member at the airport and whisked away to your villa or the hotel.

-- During the popular times of year additional activities are arranged for children including tennis and soccer camps, scavenger hunts, drive-in movies on the lawn, half marathons and more.
+During the popular times of the year, additional activities are arranged for children including tennis and soccer camps, scavenger hunts, drive-in movies on the lawn, half-marathons, and more.

 French, Moroccan, Chinese, colonial plantation, Balinese, gingerbread, Roman, Georgian and contemporary – there is something for everyone.

-All villas are staffed with a chef, housekeeper, butler and gardener trained to treat you like a celebrity, even if you’re not!
-Some villas are located on the beachfront or have a short path to the beach while others are perched on the hillside, which offer breathtaking panoramic views and gentle breezes.
-No matter which location you choose, you are never far from the gorgeous beaches, village, dining options and recreational activities on the island.
+All villas are staffed with a chef, housekeeper, butler, and gardener trained to treat you like a celebrity, even if you’re not!
+Some villas are located on the beachfront or have a short path to the beach while others are perched on the hillside, which offers breathtaking panoramic views and gentle breezes.
+No matter which location you choose, you are never far from the gorgeous beaches, village, dining options, and recreational activities on the island.

 Unsure which villa is right for you?
 Here are some of my top suggestions!